Frequently Asked Questions

 Do you have a local training centre?

 We don’t have a fixed training centre.
-Instead, we come to you, saving travel time and letting your staff train on the equipment they’ll be using.
+Instead, we come to you, saving travel time and letting your staff train on the equipment and premises where they will be working.

 What payment methods do you accept?